lightninglabs/chantools/README.md

   chantools [OPTIONS] derivekey [derivekey-OPTIONS]

 [derivekey command options]
           --rootkey=     BIP32 HD root key to derive the key from.
+Leave empty to prompt for lnd 24 word aezeed.
           --path=        The BIP32 derivation path to derive.
 Must start with "m/".
           --neuter       Do not output the private key, just the public key.
 ```